 Acer palmatum dissectum Pink Filigree like other Japanese maples benefits from some pruning to shape the tree, as well as removing any dead branches.
 For more information please check out Pruning Japanese Maples.
 Estimated height is 4′ tall x 5′ wide in 10 years.
 Once established Pink Filigree is hardy to -20 degrees – USDA zone 5.

-If you love Japanese Maples as much as I do, you can learn more about these amazing trees by joining the Facebook Group – Japanese Maples and Conifers.It is free to join – you just have to be a Facebook member.
-The contributors to the group have a wealth of experience and post many photos.
-Discussions include questions from Acer to Yasemin and everything in between.
-No question is dumb – you will not be criticized for lack of knowledge.
-Rather you will get a variety of opinions from all over the country.
-This is what I value the most – learning about variations of growth, leaf size and color in different sections of the USA and around the world.
-I often participate in the discussions.
+If you love Japanese Maples as much as I do, you can learn more about these amazing trees by joining the Facebook Group – Japanese Maples and Conifers.I also recommend you join the Maple Society North American Branch both are free to join – you just have to be a Facebook member.
+The contributors to the groups have a wealth of experience and post many photos.

 The first photo is courtesy of Buchholz Nurseryshowing the lovely pink color and finely dissected leaves.
 The next photo again shows the fine dissected leaves and the last fall color.